Llyn y Fan Fach

-Llyn y Fan Fach (Welsh meaning "little lake (near) the peak") is a lake of approximately 10 ha on the northern margin of the Black Mountain in Carmarthenshire, South Wales and lying within the Brecon Beacons National Park.
+Llyn y Fan Fach (Welsh meaning "little lake of the peak") is a lake of approximately 10 ha on the northern margin of the Black Mountain in Carmarthenshire, South Wales and lying within the Brecon Beacons National Park.
 The lake lies at an altitude of approximately 1660 ft, immediately to the north of the ridge of the Carmarthen Fans.
 It is the smaller of two lakes within this mountain massif: the slightly larger Llyn y Fan Fawr is about 2 mi to the east.

 Geology

 The lake is overlooked by several prominent mountain peaks, especially Picws Du and Waun Lefrith.
 Waun Lefrith is formed from the sandstones and mudstones of the Brownstones Formation of the Old Red Sandstone laid down during the Devonian period.
 Its southern slopes are formed from the hard-wearing sandstones of the overlying Plateau Beds Formation which are of upper/late Devonian age.
 It is those rocks which form vertical crags along the top edge of the scarp.
 The northern face of Waun Lefrith was home to a glacier during the ice ages which gouged out the cwm in which Llyn y Fan Fach now sits.
 This empties via the Afon Sawdde into the River Towy.
 The southern slopes drain via the Twrch Fechan, the Nant Menyn and Nant Lluestau into the Afon Twrch and so into the River Tawe.

 Large moraines occur to the east of the summit at the base of the scarp, and below the prominent peak of Picws Du as well as those damming the Lake.